 Youssef Cherif is the deputy director of Columbia Global Centers in Tunisia.
 He was previously the Al-Maidan project manager for Libya at the Institute for War and Peace Reporting and an expert affiliated to the Tunisian Institute for Strategic Studies.
 He was also a consultant on foreign policy for the Arab Institute for Business Managers, on the implementation of the post-2015 Agenda in Tunisia for the United Nations, and on political affairs for the Carter Center in Tunisia.
 Cherif holds a Chevening MA in international relations from the Department of War Studies at King’s College London and a Fulbright MA in classical studies from Columbia University.
 He is a regular political analyst of North Africa for several international media outlets.

 Hafsa Halawa is a British-Egyptian political analyst, human rights advocate, and development specialist focused on democratic transition across Arab states.
 Halawa received her LLB with honors from the University of Exeter and her LLM with honors in corporate and commercial law from the University of London and Queen Mary’s University.
 Following a career in corporate law as in-house legal counsel for multinational groups such as Orascom Construction Industries and Lafarge, she moved into policy and civil society after the 2011 Arab uprisings.
 Halawa has experience with the National Democratic Institute, the UN Development Program Regional Office for Arab States, and the EU Delegation to Egypt.
-Most recently, she served as the regional program manager for the Middle East and North Africa at the Swedish International Development Agency, working in the democracy and human rights sector.
+Halawa is currently a non-resident fellow at the Rafik Hariri Centre for the Middle East at the Atlantic Council in Washington, DC.
+Previously, she served as the regional program manager for the Middle East and North Africa at the Swedish International Development Agency, working in the democracy and human rights sector.
 She currently focuses her research and advocacy on civil society and constitutional, judicial, and electoral reform.

 Arthur Larok is the country director of ActionAid Uganda, a member of ActionAid International, a global federation operating in 47 countries around the world, and co-chair of ActionAid’s global Working Group on Shrinking Civic and Political Space.
 He is also vice chair of the National NGO Forum, the largest NGO platform in Uganda.
 Until July 2017, he is a Reagan-Fascell democracy fellow at the National Endowment for Democracy in Washington, DC.